kennyalive/blog/content/post/math-typesetting-2020.md

 ### Notes
 <a name="footnote0">0</a>.
 Matt Pettineo's [Hello, Hugo](https://therealmjp.github.io/posts/hello-hugo/) post where he confirmed that it's possible to use math with Hugo, helped with a decision to start revamping my own site.

 <a name="footnote1">1</a>.
 There are ongoing developments to add KaTeX support to Hugo's default markdown engine (goldmark).
-I'll update this post to use default engine when that functionality is available.
+I'll update this post to use the default engine when that functionality is available.

 <a name="footnote2">2</a>.
 KaTeX allows to use `$$`, `$$` pair as an alternative to `\\[`, `\\]`.
 I had to use $$ delimiter once in this post because `\\[`, `\\]` pair did not work for unknown reason.